cmidgley/inventree-template-pro/README.md

 report/label templates to reference them.
 You can also clean up inconsistencies in your parameter values to improve the quality of your labels and reports.

-### Context properties
+## Introducing Context Properties

-Context properties are a feature of Inventree Part Templates that provide a simple way to include contextual information about a part in a report.
-A single context property may have different values depending on the context (primarly, the category) of the part.
+Context Properties are a feature of Inventree Part Templates that provide a simple way to include contextual information about a part in a report.
+A single Context Property may have different values depending on the context (primarly, the category) of the part.
 This is accomplished by defining templates for the context property on catalog items (or even directly on a part) that determine the various values desired.
 For example, a part that is a resistor might include